nikesh-trecarten/Zusch/README.md

 This is my Final Project for the Taktsoft Campus Talents Fullstack Developer Bootcamp, Eichhoernchen Group 01-05.2025.

 Zusch is an app that makes it easy to give away items you no longer need, or find items that you do need!
+The name of the app comes from an abbreviation of the German "zu verschenken".

 No lengthy back-and-forth, no hassle, no fuss, _einfach zuschen_!